 Payments on the general obligation bonds are made by the Bond Interest Redemption Fund with local property tax collections.
 Payments on the certificates of participation are made by the District's General Fund.
-Payments for the lease liability will be made by the fund for which the sites and equipment were intended for.
+Payments for the leases and subscription-based IT arrangements will be made by the fund for which the sites and equipment were intended for.
 The compensated absences and load banking are paid by the fund for which the employees' salaries are paid from.
 The Internal Service fund makes payments for the claims liability.